Tobi-De/dj-shop-cart/README.md

     def get_price(self, item:CartItem)->Decimal:
-        """The only requirements of the dj_shop_cart package apart from the fact that the products you add must be instances of django based models classes.
-You can change this method name and update the according setting (see Configuration).
+        """The only requirements of the dj_shop_cart package apart from the fact that the products you add to the cart must be instances of django based models.
+You can use a different name for this method but be sure to update the corresponding setting (see Configuration).
+Even if you change the name the function signature should match this one.
         """